Zoological Companion Animals - ACZM Residency Program

 2. Second and Third Year Programs

 - Residents will have the opportunity to enhance their teaching skills and will be expected to have significant responsibilities in clinical instruction.
-This duty will be performed, in part, by assisting in the tutorial teaching of senior veterinary students , selecting 2-4 week clinical and conducting clinical student rounds.
+This duty will be performed, in part, by assisting in the tutorial teaching of senior veterinary students and conducting clinical student rounds.
 Freshman through junior veterinary students also have full day experiential opportunities on the clinical service and the resident will be involved in this one-on-one teaching.
+Residents will be expected to participate in laboratory instruction provided to first-third year veterinary students.
 Experience lecturing to a large audience will be provided in a seminar/rounds format.
 Residents will receive assistance and guidance in the preparation and delivery of manuscripts and lectures.
 In addition, they are encouraged and mentored in developing skills in didactic teaching.
-Each resident is required to give at least one lecture in the Companion Avian Medicine Course, one lecture in Companion Exotic Animal Medicine Course.
 They are provided with materials to give the lectures and are counseled ahead of time regarding lecturing style, syllabus preparation, etc.

-- The faculty will encourage residents to complete five first authored peer reviewed publications prior to the end of the resident program, to fulfill the publication requirement for ACZM.
-The residents will be required to undertake an investigational project focused on an aspect of zoological companion animal health in the last quarter of the first year or first year or first half of the second year.
-The project should have approval from the mentor and Chief of Service.
-The resident will be required to publish at least one manuscript in a peer reviewed journal based on an original investigation.
-In addition, it is expected that the resident will also publish 3 to 4 retrospective studies, case series or case reports in peer reviewed journals.
-The program is designed to provide sufficient time for research and writing.
+- The faculty will encourage residents to complete five first authored peer reviewed publications prior to the end of the resident program, to fulfill the publication requirement by the ACZM.
+The residents will be required write an internal grant, undertake and publish in a refereed journal an investigational project focused on an aspect of zoological companion animal health in the last quarter of the first year or first half of the second year.
+The project should have approval from the faculty mentor and Chief of Service.
+In addition, it is expected that the resident will also publish 4 additional manuscripts that could be retrospective studies, case series or case reports in refereed journals.
+The program is designed to provide sufficient time and mentoring support for research and writing.

 ALL RESIDENTS ARE STRONGLY ADVISED TO OBTAIN A CALIFORNIA LICENSE WITHIN THE FIRST YEAR OF THE RESIDENCY IN ORDER TO WRITE PRESCRIPTIONS.